MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-coauthoring.md

 - When you use [DLP policies that use sensitivity labels as conditions](dlp-sensitivity-label-as-condition.md), unencrypted attachments for emails are not supported.

-- Some documents can't be labeled because of their content, as documented in [Troubleshoot co-authoring in Office](https://support.microsoft.com/office/troubleshoot-co-authoring-in-office-bd481512-3f3a-4b6d-b7eb-ebf9d3626ae).
-If you try to label a document that contains incompatible content, you see a message **UPLOAD FAILED** and should select the **Discard Changes** option.
+- Some documents are incompatible with sensitivity labels because of features such as [password-protection](https://support.microsoft.com/office/require-a-password-to-open-or-modify-a-workbook-10579f0e-b2d9-4c05-b9f8-4109a6bce643), or content that includes ActiveX controls.
+Other reasons are are documented in [Troubleshoot co-authoring in Office](https://support.microsoft.com/office/troubleshoot-co-authoring-in-office-bd481512-3f3a-4b6d-b7eb-ebf9d3626ae7).
+For these documents, you see a message **UPLOAD FAILED** and should select the **Discard Changes** option.
+Until this issue is addressed, do not label these documents that are identified with this failure message.

 - Office apps for iOS and Android are not supported.